 Teachers record pupil progress by keeping notes of work completed and of standards achieved throughout the course.
 They then use these records to write reports for parents.
-There is a Tracking Report in October for parents of S1 pupils.
-A full report is issued for each subject before the end of the session.
-S1 Parents' Evening will be held in May/June 2018.
+There is an interim Tracking Report in October/ November for parents of S1 pupils.
+A full report is issued for each subject in June.
+S1 Parents' Evening will be held in February.
+This timeline creates several points in the school session where parents receive an update on the progress of their child.